History of Albanian football: Group A of the UEFA European Championship 2016 in France

 Albania were drawn in Group A, against the hosts France, Switzerland and Romania.

-Albania lost their opening Game during their campaign with 1–0 against Switzerland to an early header in the 5th Minute from Fabian Schär despite being one man after an Red Card for Lorik Cana Albania held its ground as they came close to an equalizer as Shkëlzen Gashi as he missed an sitter in front of goalie Yann Sommer.
-In the following match they lost 2–0 to the hosts France despite an close fought match being able to defend against the favourites until the last minutes conceding two goals from Dimitri Payet and Griezmann.
+Albania lost their opening Game during their campaign with 1–0 against Switzerland to an early header in the 5th Minute from Fabian Schär despite being one man down after a Red Card for Lorik Cana Albania held its ground as they came close to an equalizer as Shkëlzen Gashi as he missed a sitter in front of goalie Yann Sommer.
+In the following match they lost 2–0 to the hosts France despite a close fought match being able to defend against the favourites until the last minutes, conceding two goals from Dimitri Payet and Griezmann.
 While they beat in the third Group match Romania 1–0 by a header scored from Armando Sadiku before halftime, securing Albania's first ever win in a UEFA European Championship.
 The team finished last among the third-placed teams and were eliminated in the group stage.
 Finishing their first UEFA European Championship campaign in the 18th place.

 Armando Sadiku (the player with the ball) playing for Albania at the UEFA Euro 2016 he later scored the vital goal for Albania in their 1–0 win in Lyon against Romania.